-- 1. Inside machinery spaces of category A only approved fire resistant types. - 2.
-Slip on joints are not accepted Not inside machinery spaces of category A or accommodation spaces.
-May be accepted in other machinery spaces provided the joints are located in easily visible and accessible positions. - 3.
-Approved fire resistant types except in cases where such mechanical joints are installed on exposed open decks, as defined in SOLAS II-2/Reg.
+- 2. Slip on joints are not accepted inside machinery spaces of category A or accommodation spaces.
+May be accepted in other machinery spaces provided the joints are located in easily visible and accessible positions (refer to MSC/Circ.734). - 3.
+Approved fire-resistant types except in cases where such mechanical joints are installed on open decks, as defined in SOLAS II-2/Reg.
 9.2.3.3.2.2(10) and not used for fuel oil lines. - 4.
-Only in In pump rooms and open decks only approved fire resistant types.
+Fire endurance test shall be applied when mechanical joints are installed inside machinery spaces of category A.

-Footnotes table 7 - General
+Footnotes Table 7 - General